-Abstract: The 2012-2013 discourse about “fake geek girls” is framed via a review of scholarly and popular literature on geeks, identity policing, subcultural authenticity, and “girl geeks”; this reveals that the policing of identity (e.g., am I a geek?) and of social boundaries (e.g., is Twilight geeky?) is reciprocal.
-Also, (gendered) notions of knowledge and enthusiasm are central to the notion of geekiness.
-I then argue that the policing of “fake geek girls” can be understood as a conflict over what is attended to (knowledge or attractiveness), by whom (geekdom or mainstream), and the meaning of received attention (as empowering or objectifying).
-This discourse also exemplifies a type of critical-boomerang in which a critique by a woman rebounds into a scrutiny of women by men.
+Abstract: The 2012-2013 discourse about “fake geek girls” is framed via a review of scholarly (and early popular) literature on geeks, identity policing, subcultural authenticity, and “girl geeks,” finding that (gendered) notions of knowledge and enthusiasm are central to the notion of geekiness.
+This background permits me to elucidate the reciprocal relationship between the policing of identity (e.g., am I a geek?) and the policing of social boundaries (e.g., is liking an X-Men movie sufficiently geeky?).
+I then explore the policing of “fake geek girls” and argue that it can be understood as a conflict over what is attended to (knowledge or attractiveness), by whom (geekdom or mainstream), and the meaning of received attention (as empowering or objectifying).

 Key words: authenticity, boundaries, geek, gender, policing, subculture.